vl4ds/Documentation/smartapp-developers-guide/calling-web-services-in-smartapps.rst

 See Also
 --------

+A simple example using ``httpGet`` that connects a SmartSense Temp/Humidity to your Weather Underground personal weather station can be found `here <https://github.com/SmartThingsCommunity/Code/blob/e8a6b6926fb32df1e8d79bfe09a1ad063682396a/smartapps/wunderground-pws-connect.groovy>`_.

 You can browse some templates in the IDE that use the various HTTP APIs.
 The Ecobee Service Manager is an example that uses both ``httpGet()`` and ``httpPost()``.

 Groovy references: